eveningdesign/laravel-boiler/README.md

 Run composer update.

+This package uses Laravel 5.5 auto-discover.
+If you're using 5.5, you don't have to do anything else and you'll have access to the Artisan commands.

-Add the service provider.
+For Laravel < 5.5, add the service provider.
 You only need it in dev mode, so you have two options.
 Option one is to do an environment check in app.php, and if you're local array_merge the provider into the providers array.
 Peform this setup at the top of the file before the return statement.
 Option two is to do the check and register the BoilerplateServiceProvider in the AppServiceProvider.

 ```
 <?php